saghul/evergreen/docs/loop.rst

     explicitly created for threads other than the main thread.
     The current loop can be accessed with `evergreen.current.loop`.

+    .. py:classmethod:: current

+        Returns the event loop instance running in the current thread.

     .. py:method:: call_soon(callback, \*args, \*\*kw)

         Schedule the given callback to be called as soon as possible.
 Returns a `Handler`